Onychomycosis is an infection of the nail. The infection occurs more often on toenails than fingernails.

 Tests on the nail sample may include:

 Nails grow slowly.
 It can take up to a year to have a completely clear nail.
 Onychomycosis can be difficult to treat and may return after treatment.
 Talk with your doctor about the best treatment plan for you.
-Treatment options include the following:
+Treatment options include:

 Antifungal medications are used to treat onychomycosis.
 Medications may be oral or topical.